top of page

 He glanced at his watch, then out over the landscape beyond the city.
 Barely visible beyond the trees and rooftops was the peak of Kilimanjaro, much closer than it had been the night they had flown in.
 A tuft of white clouds skirted the mountain, shrouding the greenery at its base in roving shadows.

-They had barely shared any words over the course of the past three days, which should have been suspicious to the Makoyes if not for the fact that Davy had hardly been around at all, often disappearing into the dark streets in the dead of night or the middle of the day and returning hours later for a meal and a few pleasantries with their hosts before departing once more.
-Perhaps she should have been more concerned than she was, but little made sense anymore and all she knew for certain was that she needed a way out.
-He seemed keen on finding a way to make such a thing happen, so she had no complaint about him coming and going.
+They had shared barely more than a word over the course of the past three days, which should have been suspicious to the Makoyes if not for the fact that Davy had hardly been around at all, often disappearing into the dark streets in the dead of night or the middle of the day and returning hours later for a meal and a few pleasantries with their hosts before departing once more.

 “Have you been feeling strange at all?”
 Cecilia said finally.

-The crook of his eyebrow twitched upward slightly, but he kept his attention directed towards the street.
+The crook of Davy’s eyebrow twitched upward slightly, but he kept his attention directed towards the street.

 “No,” he said, the curtness of his word sending a puff of smoke over the edge of the balcony.
 The dried red flecks on his collar said otherwise.

-Cecilia thought it best not to push the subject further.
-She cleared her throat.
+Cecilia cleared her throat, seizing her opportunity–now that he seemed to be aware of the concept of conversation.
 “I was talking to Neema today.
 There’s a bus that can take us straight to Dar es Sal–”

 “We’re not going to Dar es Salaam.”

-“Suppose we go to Dar,” Davy said, exhaling a long wisp of smoke and turning his head in her direction, “and we walk into the embassy.
+“Let’s say we go to Dar,” Davy said, exhaling a long wisp of smoke and turning his head in her direction, “and walk straight into the embassy.
 What would you tell them?”

 “I’d tell them everything.”